oncohub-charity/oncohub-charity/CONTRIBUTING.md

 ### social marketing 📢
 - follow our <a>Twitter</a> account
 - follow our <a>Linkedin</a> account
-- if you would like to support us with webside SEO or any other marketing activity (contact directly to email: oncohub@proton.me)
+- if you would like to support us with webside SEO or any other marketing activity (text message on <a href="https://discord.gg/wEHXKqXKTA" target="_blank">discord</a> or contact directly to email: oncohub@proton.me)

 ### coding 💻